xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 Spaces are by far one the most abstract concepts that we need to understand in 3D development.
 I am not saying that they are hard because it is not the truth, but we will need a little effort to understand them.

-We need just to know that they come from abstract linear algebra foundations, but we only need its very basics:
+Altough they come from abstract linear algebra foundations, here we only need its very basics:

 1 - reference points;
 2 - new directions (new basis).

-Remember Descarte's fly? the ceiling corner was the "reference point", "x" was the direction away from one of the walls.
+Remember Descarte's fly?
+The ceiling corner was the "reference point", "x" was the direction away from one of the walls.

-If we change the "reference point" from the corner to the middle of the ceiling, where is spotted a lamp, for example, the "fly" coordinates will have to change, because we are measuring the distances from the lamp.
+Now image that tin the middle of the ceiling there is a lamp.
+Descartes could have chosen this point as the reference point.
+So, if we change the "reference point" from the corner to the lamp position, the "fly" coordinates will have to change, because we are measuring now distances from the lamp.
 But to what?
 How do we calculate this?
-In this simple case we can just "translate", move all points accordingly.
+In this simple case, we can "translate", move all points accordingly.

 ![Vertices](images/newcoord.gif?raw=true)

 So in this case the fly is at (-56,-51).
+We call this a "transformation" and in this particular case "translation".

 But suppose that we also change the direction we measure the distance.
-We want to measure now the distance along the lamp and the upper-right corner.
+Now, we want to measure the distance along the direction of the lamp to the upper-right corner.
 This will be the "new x".
-And the direction along lamp to upper-left will be the "new y".
-But how de we calculate the fly coordinates now?
+And the direction along the lamp to upper-left will be the "new y".
+But how do we calculate the fly coordinates now?

 ![Vertices](images/newcoord_newdir.gif?raw=true)

 First, let us reason again how we calculated the old coordinate.
 One can say that the fly walked 244 cm along the "x" direction, and then it "walked" 249 cm in the "y" direction.

-It does makes sense.
+It does make sense.
 Let us try the same technique to calculate new coordinate and then reason if it makes sense.
-In the image below we "walk" a certain amount of centimeters along the "new x", and then along the "new y".
+In the image below, we "walk" a certain amount of centimeters along the "new x", and then along the "new y".

 ![Vertices](images/walkcoord.gif?raw=true)